 Flag Football is the fastest growing format of the game on the Emerald Isle, encompassing schools, colleges, and the community.
-Flag Football is the non-contact version of American Football where tackles are made by pulling off a flag which is worn by all players.
+Flag Football is the non-contact version of American Football where tackles are made by pulling off one of two flags worn by all players.
 Everyone can play regardless of fitness level, experience or gender.
 Playing Flag Football is an excellent way to exercise and stay in shape.
 While being an alternative to American Football, you are constantly running, sprinting, tumbling and tossing the ball – all in just one play.
 No matter at what level you play Flag Football, you are bound to get a workout.
 Flag Football is the perfect sport for young players who’d like to go on to American Football at an older age and for adult players interested in keeping fit and having fun.

 The game retains the same principles as the contact game with offensive teams having four attempts (downs) to reach a certain point on the field with the defensive team seeking to halt their progress.
 If a team succeeds in reaching the endzone they score 6 points and have the option to add a further 1 or 2 points with an extra play.
 1 extra point sees the play start 5 yards from the endzone, 2 extra points sees the play start 12 yards from the endzone.